jackyzha0/jackyzha0.github.io/content/thoughts/security.md

 		- denial of service: prevent service from being used by others
 - Given that Trudy can see all the data, how do we provide confidentiality? [[thoughts/encryption|Encryption]]!

-## Symmetric Key Cryptography
-- Bob and Alice share same key $K_S$
-- Method/algorithm maybe be different (opposite) for decryption but same key is used

 ## Block Ciphers
 - Message is broken into blocks (e.g. 64-bits of data)
 - Each block is encrypted/decrypted separately